kubermatic/kubermatic/docs/proposals/resource-quotas.md

 itself would run on the control plane so that cluster users won't have access to it.

 The webhook would be:
-- calculate requested Machine resource usage (needs to use user-cluster credentials to talk with providers)
+- calculate requested Machine resource usage (needs to use user-cluster credentials from machine spec to talk with providers)
 - get the latest project ResourceQuota
 - if it fits, allow
 - if it doesn't fit:
   - don't allow, with message that it's too big
   - create an event that could be visible for users

-The problem could be that the MachineSet controller will try to create the Machine again and again, which won't work unless either the ResourceQuota or requested Machine changes.
-Maybe we should have a way to mark/flag this so that we control it. - TBD

 ### Default Project Quotas

 The idea here is to allow admins to set a default project resource quota, that will be applied to all projects which don't have a resource quota set.